squeletec/dsl-hell/README.md

 }
 ```
+Now recompile zour code in order to generate the code, e.g. by `mvn compile`.
 We are done.
 Now there is new interface `AutomationDsl` generated with factory method accepting instance of this our
 interface, and providing the DSL we described above.